Best of the Best is an ongoing series reflecting on and ranking my favorite music and movies…

 - Refused “New Noise” (1998)

-Have you ever been asked a question like what your favorite band is?
+Have you ever been asked about what your favorite band is?
 Or maybe what your favorite movie is?
-If you’re anything like me, questions like these might be met with a blank stare; not because there’s no answer to them, but because I have no idea where to start with the answer to them.
+If you’re anything like me, questions like these might be met with a blank stare; not because there’s no answer to them, but because I have no idea where to even start with the answer to them.
 Plus, I’m forgetful and have a tendency of feeling wrong about this sort of thing, no matter what my answer might be.
 What am I forgetting?
 What are my favorites?
-A mechanism in my mind tilts into full swing, as if there’s a complicated equation that will bring about an authentic, respectful, all-encompassing answer.
+A mechanism in my mind tilts into full swing, as if there’s a complicated equation that will bring about an authentic, respectful, all-encompassingly honest answer.
 The blank stare continues, the lips part, and a voice within me speaks out: “Y’know, I like a lot of different music.”
 The truth is though, I’m not sure I’ve ever thought enough about these things to have an answer.

 Thoughts around what my favorite movies or pieces of music are don’t mean much in and of themselves, but they’ve taken on an increasingly important role in my life as I’ve decided to start building a music and movie store of my own.
 Despite how distant a goal a brick and mortar store might be, it’s also becoming apparent how important answering questions like these might be to defining the character of such a space.
 There are thousands of shops selling music and movies, but what has the potential of differentiating and giving this one its character is that it’s mine.
 As much as I’m curious to answer these questions for myself out of sheer curiosity, I also want to use these sorts of questions as a playground to determine a north star is for that space.
 For this to feel authentically me I also need to start defining how it is I got to this point, what I want this to become, and why.

-When I first started writing about music back in college I quickly strayed from writing about the sorts of things that I was most passionate about, opting instead to writing about the things that were merely most current.
+When I first started writing about music back in college I quickly strayed from writing about the sorts of things I was most passionate about, opting instead to writing about the things that were merely the most current.
 That’s been a lingering regret – that I haven’t dedicated enough time to explaining to myself why I feel the way I do about the things that’ve influenced me most.
 Hopefully, as this project continues, I’ll start seeing a more coherent path forward toward whatever might become of this store idea.
 And maybe by the end of it, if there is an end to it, I’ll end up with an answer better than “I like a lot of different kinds of music.”
 Not that there’s anything wrong with that.